MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 - `$schema` (required) - Defines the URI for the JSON Schema the document adheres to.
 DSC uses this to know how to validate and interpret the document.
 - `resources` (required) - Defines the collection of resource instances the document manages.
 - `metadata` (optional) - Defines an arbitrary set of annotations for the document.
-Except for metadata within the `Microsoft.DSC` property, DSC doesn't validate this data or use it directly.
 The annotations can include notes like who authored the document, the last time someone updated it, or any other information.
-DSC doesn't use the annotations.
+With one exception, DSC doesn't use the annotations.
 The metadata is for documentation or other tools to use.

   DSC applies validation to the `Microsoft.DSC` property.
 For more information, see the [DSC Configuration document metadata schema][02] reference.